The Effects of Incorrect Exercise on Setpoint Weight

 Studies show those who perform SANE-type interval training experienced the same results as those performing traditional cardiovascular exercises, but they spent significantly less time doing it.
 Plus, they lost more belly fat!

-You should only do SANE interval training once a week for 10 minutes.
+You should do SANE interval training only once a week for 10 minutes.

 Restorative activities complement your SANE eccentric and interval training.
 These relaxing activities help to decrease your nervous system’s perception of stress.
 This reduces levels of cortisol, further helping lower setpoint weight.

 - Visiting a national park with family

 Lowering your setpoint weight is easy once you know the foods to eat and the correct exercises to perform.
 The time you save exercising also means more time doing things you love!

 Next step: End the effects of incorrect exercising on setpoint weight with SANE

 Ready to finally break free from the yo-yo dieting rollercoaster by balancing your hormones and lowering your body’s setpoint weight?

 Want to know the exact foods and serving sizes that are scientifically proven by over 1,300 peer-reviewed research studies to boost metabolism, burn fat and enjoy virtually effortless weight loss like a naturally thin person?

 Download the free SANE metabolism boosting food list, cheat sheet, and “Eat More, Burn More” weight loss program by .